theramiyer/resume/pages/making.md

 5. Go to the mailbox configured with the admin address of your domain.
 You should've received an email to approve the certificate request.
 Go ahead and approve it after verifying the details.
 6. Refresh the ACM screen, and you should see the certificate that was just issued.

-It's now time to set up CloudFront.
+It's now time to set up the CloudFront distribution.

 1. Go to the [CloudFront console](https://console.aws.amazon.com/cloudfront/).
 2. Click on **Create distrubution**.